Group-Based Clinical Trial Participant Engagement

 For those who follow ProofPilot, you know of our interest in promoting good nutrition across various population groups.
 Recently, we started a pilot study with the University of Florida (which runs many USDA nutrition education programs) and Thrivemarket.com.

-Instead, prior to class, they access the ProofPilot code and number for that class.
+Instead, prior to class, they access a special ProofPilot group SMS code and number for that class.
 They post that number and code for all in the class to see.

 Participants send the code to a special ProofPilot number and it records